 - The Communications Troopers can be considered this.
 They can fight and shoot, even though they are not particularly good at these things.
-They also have low health.
+They also have low health, around the same as a low-ranking Striker.
 You will not have to worry about them very much.

-- There are also the Engineers, who you fight in Chapter 1.
+- There are also the Thugs, who you fight every so often.
 They do not have a lot of health, and they are not particularly good at fighting.
-In fact, much later in the game, they seem to pop up for the sole purpose of showing you that Konoko's powers have increased to the point that the Engineers are simply jokes compared to her.
+In fact, much later in the game, they seem to pop up for the sole purpose of showing you that Konoko's powers have increased to the point that the Thugs are simply jokes compared to her.